One Percent for the Planet

 One Percent for the Planet is an international organization whose members contribute at least one percent of their annual revenue to environmental causes to protect the environment.
 Founded by Yvon Chouinard, founder of Patagonia, and Craig Mathews, owner of Blue Ribbon Flies in 2002, the organization encourages "more businesses to donate 1% of sales to environmental groups".

 Since its creation, the organization has been joined by countries around the world, with a great number of partners in France, Great Britain, Australia, and Japan.
 France is the only country to have an independent entity.

 Impact

 Since its founding, the 1% for the Planet movement has directed substantial funding toward global environmental solutions.
-The organization reports that more than $728 million has been donated to approved environmental non-profits worldwide.
+The organization reports that more than $870 million has been donated to approved environmental non-profits worldwide.

-This funding is attributed to the following types of impact: